rrpff/headcrab/README.md

 ### Options

-- `selector` - String.
-A CSS selector.
-Defaults to "*".
+- `selector` - *String*.
+A CSS3/CSSSelect selector.
+Defaults to `"*"`.
+See https://github.com/fb55/css-select for a list.
-- `transform` - Function to use on every selector match.
+- `transform` - *Function* to use on every selector match.
 Should return the transformed value - eg an object of extracted data.
 Is passed element, index, options hash and cheerio selections.
 Defaults to a no-op, selection objects will be returned as they are.
-- `limit` - Integer.
+- `limit` - *Integer*.
 Maximum number of selections.
 Defaults to all.
-- `keepFalsy` - Boolean.
+- `keepFalsy` - *Boolean*.
 If the transform function returns false, should it be kept?
-Defaults to false.
+Defaults to `false`.

 The following delegate to other libraries.

-- `query` - Object.
+- `query` - *Object*.
 Request options hash. 'uri' will be overwritten.
 See https://github.com/request/request#requestoptions-callback
-- `parsing` - Object. htmlparser2/cheerio options hash.
+- `parsing` - *Object*. htmlparser2/cheerio options hash.
 See https://github.com/fb55/htmlparser2/wiki/Parser-options

 If your transform involves any unique helper functions that don't belong anywhere else, I think it's a good convention to add them straight to the options hash.
 It's a nice way to kep it all together, and means helpers can be can be replaced by `extend`ing the transformer.